 Our non-executive director compensation program consists of an annual cash retainer and a value-based equity grant for all non-executive directors.
 We believe the cash retainer and annual equity awards provide us with an essential and valuable tool to ensure that the board of directors can recruit talented members and ensure that such directors' interests are aligned with our stockholders.
 The Compensation Committee periodically commissions Pearl Meyer & Partners ("Pearl Meyer"), its independent compensation consultant, to conduct a market-based director compensation study.
 In December 2014 and December 2015, the study prepared by Pearl Meyer indicated that total compensation for our directors was positioned below the compensation peer group median.
 It was Pearl Meyer's recommendation in December 2014 that the value-based equity grant be increased for each director to bring total compensation into alignment with the median.
-The Compensation Committee determined, however, not to increase non-executive director compensation in light of market conditions.
-In December 2017, the study prepared by Pearl Meyer once again indicated that total compensation for our directors was positioned below the compensation and taking into account significantly improved market conditions over the course of 2017, in December 2017, the board of directors determined that future annual non-executive director incentive awards would be equal to \$150,000, a \$25,000 increase from the prior level, to create better alignment with the Company's peers.
+The Compensation Committee determined, however, not to increase non-executive directors was positioned below the compensation peer group median.
+Following Pearl Meyer's recommendation and taking into account significantly improved market conditions over the course of 2017, in December 2017, the board of directors determined that future annual non-executive director incentive awards would be equal to \$150,000, a \$25,000 increase from the prior level, to create better alignment with the Company's peers.